 - Director: Darren Aronofsky

-Rated R for violence, sexuality/nudity, language and some drug use.
+Rated R for strong sexual content, disturbing violent images, language and some drug use.

 With: Natalie Portman, Mila Kunis, Vincent Cassel, Barbara Hershey, Winona Ryder

 For all its dazzling allure, Darren Aronofsky's Black Swan, a feverishly psycho thriller set in the hermetic world of classical ballet, proves a meaningless exercise in Grand Guignol exhibitionism.
 That Natalie Portman does everything but turn herself inside-out to play Nina, a profoundly troubled ballerina, only underscores the vacuity of the film surrounding her: It's a punishing, tutus-to-the-wall performance that screams for more substance than Aronofsky is willing, or able, to provide.